JosephLai241/URS/README.md

 `$ ./scraper.py -r SUBREDDIT [H|N|C|T|R|S] N_RESULTS_OR_KEYWORDS --FILE_FORMAT`

-You can specify Subreddits, which category of posts, and how many results are returned from each scrape.
-I have also added a search option where you can search for keyword(s) within a Subreddit and the scraper will get all posts that are returned from the search.
+You can specify Subreddits, the submission category, and how many results are returned from each scrape.
+I have also added a search option where you can search for keyword(s) within a Subreddit and the scraper will get all submissions that are returned from the search.

-These are the post category options:
+These are the submission categories:

 * Hot
 * New